Engineering Design - MEng – Faculty of Engineering

 We strongly recommend the following elective:

-The major project is your opportunity to apply the knowledge and skills you have brought with you to the program and developed during your course work, seminars and workshops.
-You will grow your capabilities with the guidance and mentorship of faculty members and other subject matter experts.
+The project is your opportunity to apply the knowledge and skills you have brought with you to the program and developed during your course work.
+You will grow your capabilities with the guidance and mentorship of faculty members and community partners.
 During your work with the community partner, you will gain a deep understanding of the contexts in which they operate and the challenges they work to overcome.

 Develop empathy for your users and stakeholders